 Coming in at number 9 on our list of the best dog breeds for women is the Shiba Inus.
 These dogs are independent, clever canines that are often described as being part cat.
 These guys are very speedy with a high prey drive, and make great jogging buddies as long as they are kept on leash to prevent them from wandering.

-Shibas are generally clean dogs and do well in apartments as long as their owner gives them plenty of exercise to prevent destructive behavior.
-These dogs are an ideal fit for someone who wants an athletic dog, but doesn’t need to be overly affectionate with their pet.
+Shibas are a wolf like breed, and are generally clean dogs and do well in apartments as long as their owner gives them plenty of exercise to prevent destructive behavior.
+These dogs are an ideal fit for someone who wants an athletic dog, but doesn't need to be overly affectionate with their pet.

 10. Border Collie